-Dusts will accumulate on the filter along with the unit operation, and need to be removed from the filter, or the unit would not function effectively.

-Clean the filter every two weeks when you use the unit regularly.
-Clean the air filter with a vacuum cleaner or water.
+- 2. Dismantle the air filter. - 3.
+Clean the air filter - Dusts will accumulate on the filter along with the unit operation, and need to be removed from the filter, or the unit would not function effectively. - Clean the filter every two weeks when you use the unit regularly. - Clean the air filter with a vacuum cleaner or water. - a.

-- a.
 The air intake side should face up when using a vacuum cleaner.
 (Refer to Figure 14.2) - b.
 The air intake side should face down when using clean water.
-(Refer to Figure 14.3)

-For excessive dusts, use a soft brush and natural detergent to clean it and dry in a cool place.
+(Refer to Figure 14.3) - For excessive dusts, use a soft brush and natural detergent to clean it and dry in a cool place.

-- Do not dry out the air filter under direct sunshine or with fire.
-The air filter should be installed before the unit body installation. - 3.
-Re-install the air filter. - Install and close the air inlet grille by reversing steps 1 and 2, and connect the control box cables to the corresponding terminals in the main body. - Maintenance before stopping using the unit for a long time (e.g., at the end of a season) - a.
+Do not dry out the air filter under direct sunshine or with fire.
+The air filter should be installed before the unit body installation.

+4. Re-install the air filter.

+- Maintenance before stopping using the unit for a long time (e.g., at the end of a season) - a.
 Let the indoor units run in fan only mode for about half a day to dry the interior of the unit. - b.
 Clean the air filter and indoor unit casing. - c.
 Refer to "Cleaning the air filter" for details.
 Install cleaned air filters back in their original positions. - d.
 Turn off the unit with the ON/OFF button on the remote controller, and then unplug it.

 - When the power switch is connected, some energy will be consumed even if the unit is not running.
-Disconnect the power to save energy. - A degree of dirt will accumulate when the unit has been used several times, which will require cleaning. - Take of the batteries from the remote controller.
+Disconnect the power to save energy. - A degree of dirt will accumulate when the unit has been used several times, which will require cleaning. - Take off the batteries from the remote controller.